LeandroMAcosta/fastapi-serverless-boilerplate/README.md

 # FastAPI Serverless Boilerplate

-A production-ready FastAPI serverless boilerplate using AWS Lambda, Cognito, DynamoDB, and Terraform.
+A production-ready FastAPI serverless boilerplate using AWS Lambda, Cognito, DynamoDB, and Terraform, with a React frontend.

 ## Features

 - FastAPI on AWS Lambda
+- React frontend with modern UI components
 - AWS Cognito for authentication
 - DynamoDB for data storage
 - Terraform for Infrastructure as Code